checkly/docs.checklyhq.com/site/content/docs/monitoring/allowlisting.md

 ---
-title: Whitelisting & filtering traffic
+title: Allowlisting & filtering traffic
 weight: 6
 menu:
   platform:
     parent: "Monitoring"
 ---

-There are cases in which you might have to whitelist Checkly traffic in your firewall, load balancer or other to prevent it from being blocked or skewing analytics data.
+There are cases in which you might have to allowlist Checkly traffic in your firewall, load balancer or other to prevent it from being blocked or skewing analytics data.
 Below are some solutions to help you achieve that.

-## IP range whitelisting
+## IP range allowlisting

-Whitelisting Checkly traffic by IP address or range is not possible at this moment, as Checkly uses a non-static set of IP addresses in the cloud to run its checks.
+Allowlisting Checkly traffic by IP address or range is not possible at this moment, as Checkly uses a non-static set of IP addresses in the cloud to run its checks.

 You can however fetch a list of the [dynamic IP addresses](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) in use at AWS, our cloud provider.